 - One Piece: A fan once asked Eiichiro Oda why Buggy the Clown doesn't bleed when he uses his Detachment Combat ability.
-The answer was more or less: this is still a kid's show.
+The answer was more or less "This is still a kid's comic".

 - During a showdown between Super Saiyan Goku and Frieza in Dragon Ball, Frieza launches two Destructo Discs at Goku and misses.
 Goku distracts Frieza so that Frieza fails to catch a returning disc, which cuts him into pieces.
 Some blood spills and Frieza's red bologna innards are seen.
 Frieza survives this wound due to his Bizarre Alien Biology.

 - The stinger to Panty & Stocking with Garterbelt has angel Anarchy Panty cut into 666 pieces by Stocking's katana.
 Each piece seems to be made of pink bologna.

 - Gamaran employs this trope, as despite much wielding of katanas, no innards are seen nor do internal organs spill out.
 One glimpse of brains occurs when a random passerby's skull is struck by Jaki's Epic Flail.

 - The opening animations from Tom and Jerry: The Movie include one where Tom and Jerry are dueling with fencing swords.
 Jerry makes several rapid vertical slashes at Tom, who thinks he came away unscathed.
 Tom then falls apart in slices like a bologna loaf.

 - The three mooks that harass Taarna in the bar get their heads cut off in two deft strokes.
 The 1981 film Heavy Metal shows one mook's headless body falling prone, revealing green bologna with a spinal bone and a universal conduit, and nothing else besides green blood.